mindjiver/gopherstack/README.md

 gopherstack
 ===========

 Cloudstack API library written in Go.
-Only tested towards Cloudstack 3.0.6 so far.
+Tested towards Cloudstack 3.x and 4.x.
 Main use so far has been to serve as a library for a [Packer.io](http://www.packer.io) builder.

 Example usage